dimasdew/Portfolio-Dimas/README.md

 ## 👋 About

-Hi, I'm **[imas Dew** — a self-taught UI/UX Designer and Frontend Developer passionate about the intersection of great design and clean code.
+Hi, I'm **Dimas Dew** — a self-taught UI/UX Designer and Frontend Developer passionate about the intersection of great design and clean code.
 I believe beautiful interfaces should also be fast, accessible, and delightful to use.

-I'm currently building my portfolio and open to freelance projects and collaboration opportunities.
+I'm currently building my portfolio and open to work projects and collaboration opportunities.

 ---